 Over the years, the Indian government has introduced many initiatives to strengthen the nation's economy.
 The Indian government has been effective in developing policies and programmes that are not only beneficial for citizens to improve their financial stability but also for the overall growth of the economy.
 Over recent decades, India's rapid economic growth has led to a substantial increase in its demand for exports.
 Besides this, a number of the government's flagship programmes, including Make in India, Start-up India, Digital India, the Smart City Mission, and the Atal Mission for Rejuvenation and Urban Transformation, is aimed at creating immense opportunities in India.
 In this regard, some of the initiatives taken by the government to improve the economic condition of the country are mentioned below:

-In the second quarter of FY24, the growth momentum of the first quarter was sustained, and high-frequency indicators (HFIs) performed well in July and August of 2023.
+India’s economy grew by 6.2% in Q3 FY25.
+Signs of recovery are now visible, with growth expected to rise to 7.6% in Q4 FY25—indicating a possible turnaround in the coming months.
 India's comparatively strong position in the external sector reflects the country's positive outlook for economic growth and rising employment rates.
 India ranked 5th in foreign direct investment inflows among the developed and developing nations listed for the first quarter of 2022.

-India's economic story during the first half of the current financial year highlighted the unwavering support the government gave to its capital expenditure, which, in 2023-24, stood 37.4% higher than the same period last year.
-In the budget of 2024-25, capital expenditure took lead by steeply increasing the capital expenditure outlay by 17.1 % to Rs.11 lakh crore (US$ 133.51 billion) over Rs.
-9.48 lakh crore (US$ 113.91 billion) in 2023-24.
+India's economic story during the first half of FY24 highlighted the unwavering support the government gave to its capital expenditure, which, in FY24, stood 37.4% higher than the same period last year.
+In the Union Budget of FY26, capital expenditure took lead by steeply increasing the capital expenditure outlay by 10.0 % to Rs.
+11.21 lakh crore (US$ 131.42 billion) over Rs.
+10.18 lakh crore (US$ 119.34 billion) in FY25.
 Stronger revenue generation because of improved tax compliance, increased profitability of the company, and increasing economic activity also contributed to rising capital spending levels.

-Since India’s resilient growth despite the global pandemic, India's exports climbed at the second-highest rate with a year-over-year (YoY) growth of 8.39% in merchandise exports and a 29.82% growth in service exports till April 2023.
 With a reduction in port congestion, supply networks are being restored.
-The CPI-C inflation reduction from June 2022 already reflects the impact.
-In September 2023 (Provisional), CPI-C inflation was 5.02%, down from 7.01% in June 2022.
 With a proactive set of administrative actions by the government, flexible monetary policy, and a softening of global commodity prices and supply-chain bottlenecks, inflationary pressures in India look to be on the decline overall.